 The men’s team also seems to be more than ready for this season.
 Last year’s season was a very successful one for the boys, made evident in their winning record.
 However, with a record number of players at tryouts and the loss of no seniors from last year’s team, the men’s team seems to have the capability of having their best season yet!
 They have been working very hard the past few weeks with their preseason camp, daily practices, and morning runs.
 The boy’s team has made some exciting freshman additions to their roster and, with the returning players, it looks like the season will be one to follow!

-First Game: this Saturday, Away at Patrick Henry, Ladies@1pm and Men@3pm.
-Cheer ‘em on!
+First Game: this Saturday, Away at Patrick Henry, [email protected] and [email protected] Cheer ‘em on!